 The data-based status report of the traction battery

 The actual battery condition of a traction battery cannot be reliably determined without a manufacturer-independent diagnosis.
 However, electric vehicles themselves provide information on the battery condition.
 Nevertheless, practice shows that the "state of health" provided by the battery's management system often deviates greatly from the reality.
-As a result, forecasts about the remaining lifetime and performance of a traction battery based on this information are often inaccurate.
+As a result, forecasts about the performance of a traction battery based on this information are often inaccurate.

 The aging of a battery depends on the individual use

 Traction batteries of electric vehicles nowadays mostly consist of lithium-based accumulators such as lithium-ion ones.
 Such lithium-ion batteries age: the residual capacity of the batteries decreases over the years.
 Experts distinguish the aging process according to a calendar aging and a cyclic aging.